chloe8RE/myportfolio/capstone/readme.md

 3. Low demand (almost flatline) are seen in 2020-10 and from mid 2021-06 till the end 2021-09, probably is common for this particular online reseller to experience such cyclical business pattern.
 4. The top 3 categories (Mobiles & Tablets, Men's Fashion, and Appliances) follows similar trends as the overall trends, particularly the peak in Dec-2020.
 5. All of the top 5 categories exhibits similar flat demand from mid June-2021 onwards.
+6. There is positive correlation between order quantity and year suggesting growth in total order quantity which is a good sign albeit a weak positive.
+7. Price and order quantity has weak inverse correlation.
+This provide some insight into Price Elasticity of Demand for products offered.
+8. A detailed price sensitivity study on each SKU is required to get good understanding of price impact on demand.

 ### Seasonality